Equatoria: Recent history

 In 1983, President Gaafar Nimeiry abolished the parliament and embarked on a campaign to Islamize all of Sudan.
 He outlawed political parties and enacted Sharia law in the penal code.
 Non-Muslim southerners were now forced to obey Islamic laws and traditions.
 The policies revived southern opposition and military insurgency in the South.
 In 1985 Abdel Rahman Swar al-Dahab led a coup and overthrew the regime.
 In 1986, Sadiq al-Mahdi was elected president of Sudan.
 The new regime began negotiations led by Colonel John Garang de Mabior, the leader of the Sala, but failed to reach an agreement to end the southern insurgency.
-Civil war has continued since then, but international pressure has led SPLA and the Khartoum government to reach an agreement to end the 21-year civil war.
+Civil war has continued since then, but international pressure led SPLA and the Khartoum government to reach an agreement to end the 21-year civil war.

 In January 2020, the National Alliance for Democracy and Freedom Action (NADAFA) sought to join talks in Rome seeking to resolve political rifts within South Sudan.
 The group is a coalition of holdout political groups including the People’s Democratic Movement (PDM), which was not signatory to the peace agreement signed by President Salva Kiir’s South Sudanese government in 2018.
 NADAFA sought a power-sharing arrangement in the new national government, with "People’s Constitutional Conventions" held in Equatoria, Upper Nile and Bahr al Ghazal.
 In September 2020, Sudans Post published a message from Dr. Hakim Dario, the leader of NADAFA, expressing concern that the new nation had been named "South Sudan" and proposed that the nation should be called "Equatoria Federal Republic".

 On February 9, 2022, the Azande community in Yambio held a coronation ceremony for King Atoroba Peni Rikito Gbudue.
 The traditional royal title was last held by King Rikito's great-grandfather King Gbudue, who died in 1905.
 Some neighboring cultural groups such as the Maridi and Balanda people wrote letters to the new king, warning him that they would not be subjects to the restored kingdom, with the Maridi letter specifically rejecting any ethnic political divisions, saying "We stand to promote the Republic of South Sudan, not the culture of a specific group.”
 However, Badagbu Daniel Rimbasa, the king's brother, stated that the new king will not participate in politics.
 “It’s purely promotion of our culture and its preservation and heritage, not political.”